signal-noise/react-shader-canvas/README.md

 - `vertShader` : Optional - String - The vertex shader to use.
 - `uniforms` : Optional - Object - An object containing vec2, vec3 and float key value pairs.
 - `superSample` : Optional - Number - A value to supersample by, creating a smoother image.

+## Notes

+### Super Sampling
+You have the option of super sampling as a method to antialias the final output.
+A value of `2` is generally a good idea.
+This quadruples the processing requirements.

+### Retina
+The rendered output matches the devices pixel density automatically.

+### Mouse
+A vec2 uniform `u_mouse` is passed into the shader.

 [npm-image]: https://img.shields.io/npm/v/@signal-noise/shader-canvas.svg?style=flat-square&logo=react
 [npm-url]: https://npmjs.org/package/@signal-noise/shader-canvas